rust-lang/cargo/src/doc/src/reference/specifying-dependencies.md

 > When the dependency is retrieved from `git`, the `version` key will _not_
 > affect which commit is used, but the version information in the dependency's
 > `Cargo.toml` file will still be validated against the `version` requirement.

-Once a `git` dependency has been added, Cargo will lock that dependency to the latest commit at the time.
-New commits will not be pulled down automatically once the lock is in place.
-However, they can be pulled down manually with `cargo update`.

-See [Git Authentication] for help with git authentication for private repos.

 > **Note**: [crates.io] does not allow packages to be published with
 > dependencies on code published outside of [crates.io] itself